-After personally paddling, weighing, and thoroughly testing 150+ boards, our expert staff has selected the best stand up paddle board 2019 models.
+After personally paddling, weighing, and thoroughly testing dozens of boards, our expert staff has selected the best stand up paddle board 2020 models.
 These are designated by the "A" grade and organized by categories (inflatable, all-around, touring, etc).
-The Supconnect team traveled across 3 states and spent 8 months individually assessing each one of the inflatable SUP boards below, counting a total of 23 metrics per board and consistently applying them across all products.
+In its 4th year the Supconnect team spent countless hours individually assessing each one of the SUP boards below, counting a total of 23 metrics per board and consistently applying them across all products.
 The end result: simply the most comprehensive, consumer-friendly, value-added review platform in the standup paddle world.
 Click through each one of the reviews and find a consistent, in-depth assessment of each product listed.

 - Surftech Aleka